Do you have enough independent writing to assess your Year 6 pupils against the writing Teacher Assessment Framework for the end of Key Stage 2?

 - Time traveller planning sheet

 To support pupils when planning and organising their ideas.

 A PDF writing sheet for pupils to use when writing the final draft of their writing.

 For teachers to use to assess pupils against the year 6 writing TAF statements which could be placed in pupil’s books as a record of evidence seen.

-TAF Statements the writing could provide evidence for
+Which TAF Statements could the writing could provide evidence for?

 In non-narrative writing, use simple devices to structure the writing and support the reader (e.g. headings, subheadings, bullet points)

 To write effectively for a range of purposes and audiences, selecting language that shows good awareness of the reader